scourgetheone/aiven_website_monitor/README.md

 - A python virtual environment for convenience.
 I use [pyenv virtualenv](https://github.com/pyenv/pyenv-virtualenv)

 From a terminal, do the following:
-- (optional) `sudo apt install libpq-dev`: this is a prerequisite for psycopg2.
+- (optional) `sudo apt install libpq-dev`: This is optional because you may already have it.
+This is a prerequisite for psycopg2.
 For additional prerequisites, please refer to: https://www.psycopg.org/docs/install.html#prerequisites
 - (optional) `sudo apt install python3-dev`: also for psycopg2
 - Then, go to the cloned repo's root directory and run: `pip install -r requirements.txt` and `python setup.py develop`
 - You have also received (hopefully) a zipped file containing keys and config files needed to connect to the Aiven pgsql and kafka instances.
 Unzip the contents of this zip file in the **app/** folder.
 Your app/ folder should look like this after unzipping: